 Carbonate sedimentary rocks simultaneously record information about the physical, biological and chemical conditions in which they formed.
 Consequently, they represent rich archives of the history of Earth's surface, especially when geochemical or paleobiological time series are anchored firmly with field observations and insight (figure right, displaying chemostratigraphy from the famous outcrop of the Taconic Unconformity in Catskill, NY; panorama courtesy of Adam Maloof).
 The backbone of the carbonate chemostratigrapher's toolkit are measurements of δ13C, used as a proxy to study the behavior of the global carbon cycle.
 Despite decades of work on this subject, geologists and geochemists still argue about the meanings of these records, and how they should be interpreted in the context of Earth history.
 What are the causes of positive and negative δ13C excursions?
 Is the dominant signal in these records the operation of the global carbon cycle, or local processes, such as diagenesis or local carbon cycling?
 What can δ13C tell us about other biogeochemical cycles, such as atmospheric oxygenation?
 Of increasing importance is the integration of these datasets with Ca and Mg isotope datasets, as these represent the other main chemical constituent of limestone and dolostone rocks.
-Our research projects in this field has focused on a variety of time periods with anomalous carbon cycle behavior, including the Ediacaran, Ordovician, Devonian and Middle and Late Triassic. δ13C and δ18O measurements are made in SEOS at the University of Victoria on a Sercon 20-22 gas-source mass spectrometer with a Gas Box 2 front end.
+Our research projects in this field has focused on a variety of time periods with anomalous carbon cycle behavior, including the Middle and Late Ediacaran, Ordovician, Devonian and Middle and Late Triassic. δ13C and δ18O measurements are made in SEOS at the University of Victoria on a Sercon 20-22 gas-source MS with a Gas Box 2 front end.

 In the study of Earth history, the importance of time cannot be overstated.
 Geochronology and the development of rigorous age models allows the timing, order and rates of Earth system change to be quantified, thereby shedding light on the fundamental processes that drive Earth system evolution.
 Within the sedimentary rocks we study, our group is always on the look out for ash falls amenable to U-Pb dating on zircon using isotope-dilution thermal ionization mass spectrometry (ID-TIMS), in collaboration with labs such as the Princeton Radiogenic Isotopes Lab.
 In modern geochronological laboratories, low Pb-blank levels (< 1 pg per analysis) allows for the dating of single crystals at high precision.
 At the University of Victoria, we are able to extract zircons from field samples using standard magnetic and heavy liquid separation techniques, as well as anneal the heavy separates to prepare them for clean lab work.
 Chemical abrasion follows the technique of Mattinson (2005).
 After chemical abrasion and washing, grains are spiked with EARTHTIME tracer solution (Condon et al 2015; McLean et al 2015) and dissolved fully in HF + trace HNO3 (figure above, left panel).
 These techniques allow for high accuracy and precision dates (0.05-0.075% uncertainty (2σ) on the measured age) and form the gold standard for time scale geochronology.
 Our research has contributed new ages to better constraints the Ordovician-Silurian and Silurian-Devonian boundaries.
 Chemistry cartoon courtesy of Blair Schoene.
 Mass spectrometer photographs courtesy of Brenhin Keller.